 That’s very important.
 They need to afford, they need to be able to afford to pay you.
 And I think this becomes a little bit tricky where you could be targeting a group within the niche who may not directly be able to afford to pay you, but their parents might, or someone else might, but that’s really hard because then you’re convincing not just them, but then someone else.

 Then they got to go convince someone else to hand over the money.
-So you’ve got this extra layer.
-So it’s much easier if you can, you can get to this group of people who can take out their wallet and afford to pay you.
+You’ve got this extra layer.
+It’s much easier if you can, you can get to this group of people who can take out their wallet and afford to pay you.

 And I, when I saw it, I was so excited and I was like, I just have to teach it.
 This is the one that I want to teach because it made more sense to me.
-So let’s bring it, let’s see how it all comes together now.
+Let’s bring it, let’s see how it all comes together now.
 Alright?

 And can they afford to pay?
 And then on the other side of the page, you want to write down all of the different groups of people who you are interested in working with, and then you narrow it down to, you need to go across and make sure that there’s a green tick in each of the columns, right?

 And this is how you bring it down.
 This is how you bring it down.
 If there’s a red cross in any of them, then it’s no Bueno.
 You don’t go with them.
 If you’re down to two, so let’s just say you’re down to, you know, whether you work with knitters or you work with people who are in the cross stitch and both of them have green ticks.

 Then what can you do to choose between those two niches?
 I say flip a coin, heads is knitters, tails is cross stitch.
 Throw it in the air when it’s in the air, the one that you want to land on, want it to land on.
 That’s the one that you go with.